How to follow-up on a sales quote

 So when’s the best time to send follow-up emails?

-Here are some general tips for priming your emails for optimum success:
+Here are some general tips for sales reps for priming emails for optimum success.

 1. Weekday afternoons (between 10 AM and 2 PM) are usually best